pchiorean/Indentz/README.md

 Special thanks to Adrian Frigioiu and others for bug reports and feedback.

-I also thank DeepL, Grammarly and lately Claude for helping me 'massage' my language into more natural English. :)

 ## License

 © 2020-2025 Paul Chiorean \<jpeg@basement.ro\>.\
 The code is released under the [MIT License](License.txt).

-Last updated: February 8, 2025
+Last updated: February 21, 2025

 [^1]: Releases may be a little old.
 The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch, which is what I actually use, so it's relatively tested, but… beware. ;)